 About me

 Hello!
 I am a graduate student at UC Berkeley, working with Prof. Laura Waller.
 I started my graduate studies in 2022 after graduating with a B.S. in Electrical Engineering from Peking University, China.

 My research focuses on developing and applying advanced computational imaging techniques, with expertise in signal processing, optimization algorithms, and their applications in image reconstruction and aberration characterization.

-Previously, I worked on None-line-of-sight imaging with Prof. Andreas Velten.
-I play with signal processing in the Fourier domain a lot, and I always love combining physical hardware and computational methods to create something.
+Previously, I worked on non-line-of-sight imaging with Prof. Andreas Velten.
+I play with signal processing in the Fourier domain a lot, and I always love combining physical hardware and computational methods to create something new.

 Projects